Choosing a beneficiary

 Please be advised that nothing contained in this article should be considered legal or tax advice.
 You are strongly encouraged to obtain such advice from your personal tax and legal advisors.

-There are several beneficiary types.
-The number and types of beneficiaries can vary widely on an individual life insurance policy.
+There are several beneficiary types which can vary widely on an individual life insurance policy.

 It’s a good idea to name alternate beneficiaries in case your preferred beneficiaries die before you or in case they cannot be found after your death.
 These alternate beneficiaries are called contingent and tertiary beneficiaries.